Meet our nursing team, the experts in clinical care

 Julie is a Registered Nurse with the Nursing & Midwifery Council and has completed further training with the NHS Leadership Academy, a programme that aims to help care leaders to improve patient experiences.

-I truly believe that everyone deserves – and should be entitled to – nursing-led live-in care at home, regardless of illness, disability or financial circumstance.
+I strongly believe that everyone has the right and deserves – and should be entitled to – nursing-led live-in care at home, regardless of illness, disability or financial circumstance.

 Samantha has been with Helping Hands for some time and loves being able to help customers stay in their own homes with tailored care to suit their individual needs.
 She has worked alongside nurses, occupational therapists, physiotherapists, psychologists, dietitians, speech and language therapists, and carers.